-The CmdStan executable can run Stan’s optimization algorithms for penalized maximum likelihood estimation which provide a deterministic method to find the posterior mode.
+The CmdStan executable can run Stan’s optimization algorithms which provide a deterministic method to find the posterior mode.
 If the posterior is not convex, there is no guarantee Stan will be able to find the global mode as opposed to a local optimum of log probability.

 The executable does not need to be recompiled in order to switch from sampling to optimization, and the data input format is the same.
 The following is a minimal call to Stan’s optimizer using defaults for everything but the location of the data file.

 Executing this command prints both output to the console and to a csv file.

 The first part of the console output reports on the configuration used.
 The above command uses all default configurations, therefore the optimizer used is the L-BFGS optimizer and its default initial stepsize and tolerances for monitoring convergence: